megha-jk/Student-Report-project/README.md

-# STUDENT MARKLIST MANAGEMENT SYSTEM
+# STUDENT REPORT PROJECT

-The Student Marklist Management System is a Python-based program that allows users to manage student information, record marks, and generate academic reports.
+The Student Report project is a Python-based program that allows users to manage student information, record marks, and generate academic reports.

 ## Features